 Duchenne Muscular Dystrophy:Why Gene Transfer?

-Gene transfer is an investigational approach that aims to significantly slow or even halt the progression of Duchenne muscular dystrophy (Duchenne) by delivering a modified yet functional dystrophin gene throughout the body.
+Gene transfer is an investigational approach that aims to significantly slow or even halt the progression of rare genetic diseases by delivering a replacement gene throughout the body.

 Scientists have been exploring the potential of using genes as medicine to treat disease for more than 35 years.
-Several recent advancements have made it possible to apply this technology to Duchenne.
+Several recent advancements have made it possible to apply this technology to Duchenne, Friedreich’s Ataxia, and other rare genetic diseases

 A Different Way to Restore What’s Missing

-Gene transfer is potentially beneficial in Duchenne because it aims to address the root cause of the disease.
-While the risks and benefits of gene transfer in Duchenne still need to be evaluated in human clinical trials, early research is encouraging.
+Gene transfer is potentially beneficial in rare genetic diseases because it aims to address the root cause of the disease.
+While the risks and benefits of gene transfer in these genetic diseases still need to be evaluated in human clinical trials, early research is encouraging.

 Help Many